turt2live/matrix-voyager-bot/docs/api.md

     // Links now all have a weight of 1 and may be duplicated (source to target).
     links: [{
       id: 1234,
-      type: "invite", // any of the event types available
+      type: "invite", // any of the link types available
       timestamp: 1234567890, // milliseconds since epoch
       target: 1234,
       source: 1235